The History Engine Teacher’s Guide

 Setting Your Goals

 - Course parameters.
-The History Engine assignments can be tailored to any course to be as broad as Nineteenth-Century United States History or as specific as New York Women in 1925.
+The History Engine assignments can be tailored to any course, from broad surveys like Nineteenth-Century United States History to more specific topics such as New York Women in 1925.
 For a more specific assignment, be sure your library or local archive has enough resources for all of your students.

 - Research goals.
 Student research for History Engine episodes can be as specific or open-ended as you would like.
 Students can focus on one particular collection of documents (such as slave narratives or the Abraham Lincoln papers) or you may require them to investigate a broad range of documents, including a different collection for each episode.
 Librarians are often helpful in determining how much student research is possible in a limited amount of time.